 - Diapers today are highly absorbent and can wick away excess moisture from the skin.
-However, it is still a good idea to change the diapers every few hours to prevent urine or feces from coming into contact with skin.
+But it’s still a good idea to change diapers every few hours to prevent urine or feces from coming into contact with skin.

-- Before putting on a new diaper, be sure that the skin is dry and clean.
+- Before putting on a new diaper, be sure the skin is dry and clean.

-- When applying the diaper, avoid tape adhering to the skin, because this can also lead to breakdown and irritate the skin.
+- When putting the diaper on, make sure tape doesn’t stick to the skin, as this could irritate the skin.

 Diaper rash usually goes away on its own.
-In addition, a child will stop having episodes of diaper rash once potty-training has been successfully completed and the child no longer wears a diaper.
+And a child will stop having diaper rash once potty training is over and the child no longer wears a diaper.